diditforaaron/LibGenQuickSearch/README.md

 # LibGenQuickSearch
-GdiLibGenQuickSearchct is a Chrome Extension for quickly looking up studies on the Library Genesis project (LibGen)
+LibGenQuickSearch is a Chrome Extension for quickly looking up studies on the Library Genesis project (LibGen)